 4.5.
 Results of career and technical education program reviews as required in R411, Cyclical Institutional Program Reviews, and information acquired from industry representatives and other means of institutional assessment provide data USHE institutions use in determining program offerings and allocation of resources consistent with Utah Code §53B-16-202 and 4.1. through 4.4. above.

 4.6.
 Each USHE institution that has funding for Short Term Intensive Training (STIT) shall follow the STIT guidelines in managing the program and expending funds, and will make an annual reporting of these funds and their use to the Commissioner’s office.
-Reportable data includes types of training performed, enrollments, numbers of sections, numbers of completers, cost of training, and other information as may be requested by the Board of Regents, the Utah State Legislature, or other state entities.
+Reportable data includes types of training performed, enrollments, numbers of sections, numbers of completers, cost of training, and other information as may be requested by the Board of Higher Education, the Utah State Legislature, or other state entities.
 The institution’s CTE Director has responsibility to ensure proper management and reporting of STIT funds.

 4.7.
 No later than September 30 of each year, the President of each institution covered by this policy in collaboration with the institution’s CTE Director will ensure submission to the Commissioner’s office of information necessary to complete a career and technical education annual report in a format and containing such information as specified by the Commissioner’s office after consultation with the institutions.
-The Commissioner’s office will compile and analyze the information and prepare a report for the legislature and the Board of Regents.
+The Commissioner’s office will compile and analyze the information and prepare a report for the legislature and the Board of Higher Education.
 The report will include information such as, but not necessarily limited to, program developments and changes, initiatives to meet training needs of business and industry, information on credit and non-credit offerings, and enrollment, completion, placement, and financial trends.

 4.8.
 The Commissioner will provide financial maintenance of effort comparisons calculated in consultation with the institutional budget officers.

 Adopted April 28, 1989, revised May 18, 2012.